SNeuroble/NBS_benchmarking/README.md

-# New NBS statistics (principally cNBS) and benchmarking scripts
+# Expanded NBS tools for new statistics and benchmarking

 Purpose: 1.
-Perform command-line inference with new NBS statistics (TFCE, cNBS); 2.
+Perform command-line inference with new NBS statistics (cNBS, TFCE); 2.
 Evaluate performance across statistics

 ## Getting Started